Background pattern

 If you take more Tamoxifeno Teva than you should

-If you have taken more Tamoxifeno Teva than you should, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20 indicating the medication and the amount ingested.
+If you have taken more Tamoxifeno Teva than you should, talk to a doctor or pharmacist immediately or call the Toxicology Information Service on +34 91 562 04 20, stating the medicine and the amount taken.

 If you forget to take Tamoxifeno Teva

-If you forget a dose, take it as soon as you remember.
-Do not take a double dose to make up for the missed doses.
+If you miss a dose, take it as soon as you remember.
+Do not take a double dose to make up for forgotten doses.

 Stop taking Tamoxifeno Teva and seek medical attention immediately if you notice any of the following symptoms:

-• Signs of a blood clot.
-These include swelling of the calf or leg, chest pain, shortness of breath, or a sudden feeling of weakness.
+• Symptoms of a blood clot.
+These include swelling of the calf or leg, chest pain, shortness of breath or sudden feeling of weakness.

-• Sudden onset of weakness or paralysis of the arms or legs, sudden difficulty speaking, walking, difficulty holding things, or difficulty thinking, any of which may occur due to a reduction in blood supply to the brain's blood vessels.
-These symptoms may be signs of a stroke.
+• Sudden onset of weakness or paralysis of the arms or legs, difficulty speaking, walking, difficulty holding things or difficulty thinking, any of which may occur due to reduced blood supply in the blood vessels of the brain.
+These symptoms could be signs of a stroke.

 • Difficulty breathing.

-• Swelling of the face, lips, tongue, or throat,difficulty swallowing or breathing (angioedema).
-Tamoxifeno may cause or worsen symptoms of hereditary angioedema.
+• Swelling of the face, lips, tongue or throat, difficulty swallowing or breathing (angioedema).
+Tamoxifen may cause or worsen the symptoms of hereditary angioedema.

-You must also contact your doctorimmediatelyif you experience any of the following side effects:
+You should also contact your doctor immediately if you experience any of the following side effects:

 • Unusual vaginal bleeding.